rvarbanov/WP-Survey-And-Quiz-Tool/readme.txt

 * Whole bunch of other stuff

 == Upgrade Notice ==

+= 2.9.3 =
+Security release.
+XSS vulnerability has been removed.

 = 2.5.2 =
 Fixes for new poll system, doc updates, general bug fixes.
 Worth updating!